zsvoboda/dbd/README.md

 ```

 ### Table section
-YAML file's columns are mapped to the `area.csv` data file columns by column names.
+YAML file's columns are mapped to a columns of the table that DBD creates from a corresponding DATA or SQL file.
-The following column parameters are supported:
+For example, a CSV header or SQL SELECT column `AS` clause.
+You can specify the following column's parameters:

 * __type:__ column's SQL type.
 * __primary_key:__ is the column part of table's primary key (true|false)?